Bakalhau/Kemono-Update-Checker/README.md

 ## Notes

-### It also works for Coomer.party, check out the Coomer branch!
+### It also works for Kemono.party, check out the Kemono branch!